Public Health and Environmental Studies

 PH 541A Rural Public Health (3 crs)

 •Dual listed with PH 541.
-This course is part of the Master of Public Health accelerated degree program.
-Additional graduate-level work will need to be completed as specified in the course syllabus.
+PH 541A students must complete additional graduate-level work as specified in the course syllabus.

 Influence of rurality on health issues, populations, and public health practice.